VR51/host-flash/README.md

 Blocklist

-	You may want to block access to more hosts than are included in the bad hosts lists downloaded by Host Flash.
+	You may want to block access to more hosts than are included in the bad hosts lists downloaded by Host Flash™.

 	To block extra websites (hosts), add their root addresses (e.g. name.tld) to the blocklist.txt file stored in the same directory as host-flash.sh.